Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

         @selenium = Selenium::SeleniumDriver.new("localhost", 4444, "*firefox", "http://www.google.com/", 10000);
         @selenium.start

-Each of these sentences is in charge of instantiating a browser (which is just an object for your code) and assigning the "browser" instance to a variable (which will later be used to call methods from the browser, like *open* or *type*)
+Each of these examples would instantiate a browser (which is just an object for your code) by assigning a "browser instance" to a program variable.
+The browser instance variable is then used to call methods from the browser, like *open* or *type*)

 The initial parameters that you should give when you create the browser instance